Category:

 Need to find all vendor deals over $20,000 or renewal dates in the next quarter?
 Aline delivers those answers in moments.
 It’s built for the real pace of business, which should be fast, precise, and completely secure.

-If you work in legal, finance, procurement, or operations, Aline feels like a true AI copilot.
+If you work in legal services, finance, procurement, or operations, Aline feels like a true AI copilot.
 It keeps your agreements organized, flags risks automatically, and turns contract data into actionable insights you can share with leadership, all without the usual manual effort.

 Best Features